 In addition to having a planet, it also has a Kuiper Belt in orbit round the planet.
-Whereas the Kuiper Belt in our solar system is about 50 A.U., thats fifty times the distance from the Earth to the Sun, the Fomalhaut Kuiper Belt is about 133 - 158 A.U.
+Whereas the Kuiper Belt in our solar system is about 50 A.U., that's fifty times the distance from the Earth to the Sun, the Fomalhaut Kuiper Belt is about 133 - 158 A.U.
 There could be more planets in orbit round the planet but we've not yet discovered them.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 14.0000000 that I have given is based on the Spectral Types page that I have found on the Internet.
-You might find a different figure, one that may have been calculated rather than generalised that I have done.
-The figure is always the amount times the luminosity of the Sun.
-It is an imprecise figure because of a number of factors including but not limited to whether the star is a variable star and distance.
+The figure of 16.93 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-Fomalhaut has been calculated as 2.10 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,461,288.15.km.
-The star's solar mass is 2.00 times that of the Sun's.
+The Fomalhaut's solar mass is 1.92 times that of our star, the Sun.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.

 Fomalhaut has an apparent magnitude of 1.17 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 1.74 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.74.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 130.08000 which gave the calculated distance to Fomalhaut as 25.07 light years away from Earth or 7.69 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 129.81 which put Fomalhaut at a distance of 25.13 light years or 7.70 parsecs.
+If you want that in miles, it is about 147,377,138,105,713.10, based on 1 Ly = 5,878,625,373,183.61 miles.

 The Piscis Austrinids Meteor Shower radiants from a point near this star.
 The meteor shower runs typically between 15 Jul- 10 Aug with a peak date of 28-Jul.
 The speed of a meteor in the shower is 44 Km/s.
 The amount of meteors predicted to be seen per hour (Zenith Hourly Rate) is 44.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||1.74 / 1.74|